seanlxh/GAHNE/README.md

 # GAHNE
-The source code of GAHNE
+The source code of GAHNE, which is inspired by GCN (https://github.com/tkipf/gcn)